redhat-italy/keycloak-spid-provider/README.md

 ### Setup a custom "First Broker Login" Authentication Flow

-This step is required because we want that if a user login with different identity providers (even different SPID authorized IDP), they are all linked to the same keycloak account (if already existent, otherwise it gets created).
+This step is required because we want that if a user logs in with different identity providers (even different SPID authorized IDP), they are all linked to the same keycloak account (if already existent, otherwise it gets created).

-However, even if the username is the same, Keycloak will trigger by default an "Existing Account Verification" step: since this is not desirable because we trust the information from SPID IdPs, we define a new *First Broker Login* Authentication Flow to automatically set the existing user.
+However, even if the username is the same, Keycloak will trigger by default an "Existing Account Verification" step with link confirmation: since this is not desirable because we trust the information from SPID IdPs, we define a new *First Broker Login* Authentication Flow to automatically set the existing user.

 1. In the Keycloak admin console, select the *Authentication* item from the left menu;
 2. In the *Flows* tab, select *First Broker Login* and then click *Copy*;